akkadotnet/akka.net/docs/articles/networking/serialization.md

 - System.Diagnostics.Process
 - System.Management.IWbemClassObjectFreeThreaded

-If you needed to serialize one of these class, be warned that they can be used as an attack vector inside your system, you can turn off this feature using this inside your HOCON settings:
+Be warned that these class can be used as a man in the middle attack vector, but if you need to serialize one of these class, you can turn off this feature using this inside your HOCON settings:
 ```
 akka.actor.serialization-settings.hyperion.disallow-unsafe-type = false
 ```

+> [!IMPORTANT]
+> This feature is turned on as default since Akka.NET v1.4.24

 > [!WARNING]
 > Hyperion is __NOT__ designed as a safe serializer to be used in an open network as a client-server